How to Deal with High Risk Pregnancy?

 The Society for Maternal-Fetal Medicine maintains a list of support groups for different types of pregnancies.
 Many Facebook groups are available for women who are experiencing high-risk pregnancies.

-3. Listen to your Body
+3. Listen to Your Body’s Signals

 Your body is a source of wisdom.
 Listen to your body.
 Take the time to slow down.
 Allow yourself to rest if you feel the need.
 You may find that you don’t have the energy you used to due to your body working overtime to produce a fetus.
 If you feel something is not normal, contact your doctor immediately.